HKTPlay/imagesRepository/README.md

 # imagesRepository
-This is a repository to save my images online.
+This is a repository to save my notes‘ images online.